tasdikrahman/tasdikrahman.me/_posts/2021-06-10-vesemir-our-virtual-machine-deployment-service.md

 As for the playbook and what does it do, in gist, it first, disables the server where it is first going to deploy, in the haproxy backend for the application servers.
 Introduces the changeset, restarts the service, enables this VM back in the HAproxy backend with weights if provided during the request, an option to sleep for a bit is also introduced which is again controlled by the request, before which the VM is inserted back with 100% weight.

-The playbook is then looped over the hosts, returned by the chef query while searching.
+The playbook is then looped over the hosts, returned by the chef query while searching, all while executing the playbook tasks on the hosts.

 ## Shortcomings of this deployment pattern